-Here, as we promised, we begin a series of articles related to how certain settings are made in the cloud, focusing on Microsoft Azure.
+Here, as promised, we begin a series of articles related to how certain settings are made in the cloud, focusing on Microsoft Azure.

-A first issue we encountered was how to move our site to Azure?
+The first issue we encountered was how to move our site to Azure?
 Defining a new site is extremely simple: NEW -> Web + Mobile -> Web App.
 Fill in the required fields and that's it.

 A new website is created.
 The problem is that it will not have our domain name (e.g., ApplicationName.com) but will be created under the azurewebsites.net subdomain (ApplicationName.azurewebsites.net).